ZentienceLabs/alchemi-code-v2/README.md

 ### Multiple Modes

-Roo Code adapts to your needs with specialized [modes](https://docs.roocode.com/basic-usage/using-modes):
+Alchemi Code adapts to your needs with specialized [modes](https://docs.roocode.com/basic-usage/using-modes):

 - **Code Mode:** For general-purpose coding tasks
 - **Architect Mode:** For planning and technical leadership